AlCastilloBa/roadcoin/README.md

 The maze can be rotated using the keyboard, a mouse or a joystick.
 This program uses the SDL2 library, and no additional libraries or engines.
 Everithing is implemented using simple vector operations and simple mechanics equations.

+The following libraries are needed:
+* SDL2
+* SDL2 image
+* SDL2 ttf
+* SDL2 mixer

 Currently compiles for GNU/Linux (using gcc), and for Windows (using MinGW).
+* To compile for GNU/Linux with gcc, use `make`.
+* To compile for Windows with MinGW, use `mingw32-make.exe -f ./Makefile_windows_minGW`, but check "include" and "lib" paths first.
+Additionally, an "exe" is included (remember SDL2, SDL2image, SDL2ttf, SDL2mixer dll libraries are needed).

 ## Current state
 Work in progress.
 The basic game physics have been implemented.
 It is minimally playable, but a lot of features are still to be programmed.